mrutkows/ow-kn-demo/web-actions.md

 # Web Actions

 Web actions are actions which can be called externally using the HTTP protocol from clients like `curl` or web browsers.
-IBM Cloud Functions provides a simple flag, `--web <boolean>`, which will cause it to automatically create an HTTP accessible URL (endpoint) for any action.
+IBM Cloud Functions provides a simple flag, `--web`, which will cause it to automatically create an HTTP accessible URL (endpoint) for any action.

 Let's turn the `hello` action into a `"web action"`!